ray-project/ray/doc/source/serve/getting_started.md

 (converting-to-ray-serve-deployment)=
 ## Converting to a Ray Serve Deployment

-This tutorial's goal is to deploy this model using Ray Serve, so it can be scaled up and queried over HTTP.
+In this section, we'll deploy the text translation model using Ray Serve, so it can be scaled up and queried over HTTP.
 We'll start by converting `Translator` into a Ray Serve deployment that runs locally on your computer.

 First, we open a new Python file and import `ray` and `ray serve`: